-comparison The and analysis educational strategies and teaching techniques for learning disabilities.
+The comparison and analysis of educational strategies and teaching techniques for learning disabilities.

 Emphasis on skills development for programming within subject areas, as well as the role and relationship of assessment and evaluation, teacher language and modeling, and performance objectives in programming.
 Practicum experience in a learning disabilities educational program is required.
 (F)